Expats Talk about Health Insurance and Healthcare in Tijuana, Mexico

 We asked people if they have access to good medical care in Tijuana.
 They wrote:

 "Tijuana offers a variety of healthcare services for both tourists and locals.
 The city boasts some of the highest quality medical care in Latin America, offering a range of services from specialized care to general practice and from preventive medicine to emergency care.
 Tijuana is also home to many modern medical facilities that provide quality healthcare and advanced technology.
-Additionally, the city has many experienced, bilingual doctors who are able to speak both English and Spanish, which makes it easier for international visitors to seek medical assistance," wrote a person living in Tijuana.
+Additionally, the city has many experienced, bilingual doctors who are able to speak both English and Spanish, which makes it easier for international visitors to seek medical assistance," said one expat in Tijuana.

 About the Author